Universal quantum computing with parafermions assisted by a half fluxon: Abstract

 \section{Abstract}

-We propose a scheme to perform a Non-Clifford gate on a logical qudit encoded in a pair of $Z_N$ parafermionic zero modes via the Aharonov Casher effect.
-This gate can be implemented by moving a half fluxon around the pair of parafermionic zero modes that can be realized in a two-dimensional set-up via existing proposals.
-The half fluxon can be created as a part of half fluxon{/}anti-half fluxon pair in long Josephson junction with chiral superconductors and then moved around the parafermionic zero modes.
-Supplementing this gate with braiding of parafermions provides the avenue for universal quantum computing with parafermions.
+Braiding of anyons such as Majoranas or parafermions provides only Clifford gates which do not form a universal set of quantum gates.
+We propose a robust and resource-efficient scheme to perform a non-Clifford gate on a logical qudit encoded in parafermionic zero modes via the Aharonov-Casher effect.
+This gate can be implemented by moving a half flux quantum around the pair of parafermionic zero modes.
+The parafermion modes can be realized in a two-dimensional set-up using existing proposals and a half fluxon carrying half flux quantum can be created as a part of a half fluxon/anti-half fluxon pair in a spin-triplet Josephson junction with a dipole defect.
+With an appropriate bias current pulse, the half fluxon can be braided around the parafermions.
+Supplementing this gate with the braiding of parafermions provides the avenue for universal quantum computing with parafermions without magic state distillation.